 Ever more people need ever more space.
 Damaging human activity continues to encroach on natural environments, thereby destroying the habitats of countless species.
-As our numbers rise, cities and industrial areas are growing and merging into each other, fragmenting the remaining habitat and leaving isolated “islands” of natural populations of plants and animals too small to survive.
+As our numbers rise, cities, infrastructure and cropland (see ‘Agricultural Intensification’ below) are growing and merging into each other, fragmenting the remaining habitat and leaving isolated “islands” of natural populations of plants and animals too small to survive.
 According to IPBES, only one quarter of land areas and one third of oceans remain relatively undamaged by human activity.

 Ever more people need ever more things.
 Humankind’s relentless consumption of resources such as timber, oil and minerals is continuing to destroy natural habitats around the globe.
 We are also putting enormous pressure on populations of wild species, both by bushmeat hunting in the developing world and by large-scale industrial fishing in our seas.
 Wildlife poaching and trafficking still present a huge threat to many species, including rhinos, tigers and pangolins.

 Ever more people produce ever more climate emissions.
 Our planet is on the verge of a climate crisis due to our endless production of greenhouse gases including carbon dioxide and methane.
 We are headed for a 3-4 °C warmer world by the end of the century if nations’ current climate ambitions are delivered on.
 We are already seeing species decline due to global temperature increase.
 Every half a degree of warming has a huge knock-on effect on ecosystems, with mobile species running out of areas to migrate to and temperature-sensitive organisms like corals undergoing massive die-offs.
 When keystone species like reef-building corals disappear, the rich and complex ecosystems they support collapse as well.